Getting Started

 Coaches

-There are some plastic coach kits available but the bogie ones are more complex to
+There are some plastic coach kits available from Slaters but the bogie ones are more complex to assemble than the wagons.
+There are cast resin kits from MM1 Models, again largely BR types.

-There is a wider range of etched brass kits, but some skill is needed to build and complete these kits. (see the comments above for locos).
+There is a much wider range of largely etched brass kits, but some skill is needed to build and complete these kits.
+Over 1300 different coach kits are listed in the Guild's product directory.

 Electrical

-Most 0 gauge locos are powered by electric motors driving the wheels and work with the normal 12 volt DC system,
+Most O gauge locos are powered by electric motors driving the wheels and work with the normal 12 volt DC system,

 although sometimes higher voltages are used.
 If you are buying second hand stock check that the voltage is as expected.

-Usually because 0 gauge engines and stock are heavier than OO gauge stock the current drawn is higher and therefore
+Usually because O gauge engines and stock are heavier than OO gauge stock the current drawn is higher and therefore

-system is considered (DCC is Digital Command Control).
-There is a slightly higher initial cost involved, but the
+system is considered (DCC stands for Digital Command Control).
+There is a higher initial cost involved, but the

 benefit is much simpler layout wiring, control of all engines simultaneously, control of points from the same